AntonGulak/trueNFTCollection/README.md

 # NFT collection distributor
 The purpose of our project is to simplify user interact with creating NFT collections.
-User can create collection with various parameters including image of NFT.
+User can create collection with various parameters including image.

 Also our team developed an NFT DeBot, which is the tool for minting NFTs.